Willy Unger: Eastern Front and end of war

 On 12 January 1945, Soviet forces launched the Vistula–Oder offensive advancing into German-held territory, capturing Kraków, Warsaw and Poznań on the Eastern Front.
 In consequence, on 21 January, IV.
 Sturmgruppe was ordered to relocate from Gütersloh Airfield to Märkisch Friedland, present-day Mirosławiec, located approximately 75 km east of Stargard.
 With this transfer, the Sturmgruppe came under the control of the 1.
 Flieger-Division (1st Air Division), commanded by Generalmajor Robert Fuchs, and subordinated to II.
 Fliegerkorps (2nd Air Corps), headed by General der Flieger Martin Fiebig.
 The following day, Unger was appointed Staffelkapitän (squadron leader) of 14.
-Sturmstaffel of JG 3, succeedin Oberleutnant Karl-Heinz von den Steinen who was transferred.
+Sturmstaffel of JG 3, succeeding Oberleutnant Karl-Heinz von den Steinen who was transferred.
 On 27 January, Märkisch Friedland had to be abandoned and the Sturmgruppe retreated to an airfield 75 km southwest of Stargard.
 Over the next weeks, the Sturmgruppe predominantly flew fighter-bomber missions in support of German ground forces retreating towards the Oder.

 On 19 February, the Sturmgruppe flew ground support missions south of Stargard near the Oder.
 During this mission, Luftwaffe pilots claimed five aerial victories, including a Bell P-39 Airacobra fighter aircraft by Unger.
 On 15 March, the Sturmgruppe flew multiple combat missions to combat area near Stettin.
 During these missions, Unger shot down two Petlyakov Pe-2 bombers.
 On 2 April, Unger left for Brandenburg-Briest when he was transferred to Jagdgeschwader 7 "Nowotny" (JG 7—7th Fighter Wing) operating the revolutionary Messerschmitt Me 262 jet fighter without claiming further aerial victories.
 He was succeeded by Leutnant Herbert Bareuther as commander of 14.
 Sturmstaffel of JG 3.